edurbrito/master-thesis-ut/presentations/01-notes.md

 multiple types of interactions between entities with different dynamic properties.
-Usually, we expect the existence of a prover that engages in any communication protocol with nearby participants, the witnesses, with the goal of gathering a verifiable Proof-of-Location claim, to be later presented to a verifier, therefore convincing it
+Usually, we expect the existence of a prover that engages in any short ranged communication protocol with nearby participants, the witnesses, with the goal of gathering a verifiable Proof-of-Location claim, to be later presented to a verifier, therefore convincing it